esm7/obsidian-map-view/README.md

 Icons are based on either [emojis](https://emojipedia.org) or [Font Awesome](https://fontawesome.com/), so to add a marker icon you'll need to copy the emoji or find the name in the Font Awesome catalog.
 Additionally, there are various marker properties (shape, color and more) that are based on [Leaflet.ExtraMarkers](https://github.com/coryasilva/Leaflet.ExtraMarkers#properties).
+An additional shape of `simple-circle`, that draws a circle at the given color without a pin shape, is supported on top of these.

 To change the map marker icons for your notes, go to the Map View settings and scroll to Marker Icon Rules.